dionysius/vaultwarden-web-vault-deb/apps/desktop/desktop_native/chromium_importer/README.md

 - **client library** — a library that is part of the desktop client application
 - **bitwarden_chromium_import_helper.exe** — a password decryptor running as **ADMINISTRATOR** and later as **SYSTEM**

-_(The name of the binary will be changed in the released product.)_

 See the last section for a concise summary of the entire process.

 ### Goal